johnjosephhorton/research_tools/README.md

 To Do
 =====
-1. Add the option of running sed on all tex files before combination
+1. [DONE] Add the option of running sed on all tex files before combination
 2. [DONE] Add ability to do a make-like sequencing of R files
-3. Do something smarter with config information
+3. [DONE] Do something smarter with config information
 4. Make the HTML data view optional
 5. [DONE] Make a "where is what?" view of the source document as HTML
 6. Add WSD integration